nullpointeregg/PropositionFormulaFinder/README.md

 # PropositionFormulaFinder

-Use Program.Main Method for sample test! the test involves a task where the program makes an IMPERFECT(can be trimmed) answer.
+Use Program.Main method for the sample test!

+the test involves a task where the program makes an IMPERFECT(can be trimmed) answer.